anmol3538/Airline_Booking_System/Readme.md

 `

-once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute
+`npx sequelize db:migrate`
+## DB design

+    - Aeroplane Table
+    - Flight
+    - Airport Table
+    - City

+    -A flight belongs to an aeroplane but one airplane can belongs to multiple flights.
+    -A city has many airports but one airport belongs to a city.
+    - One airport can have many flights  but a flight can belong to one airport.